 Once the subject has been registered as randomized in the study, any previously hidden visits that only apply to randomized subjects will now appear in the graphical visit presentation.

-A subject can be excluded, before or after randomization/inclusion.
+A subject can be excluded before randomization/inclusion.

 Note that exclusion of subjects that do not meet eligibility criteria (i.e. all study inclusion/exclusion criteria) is typically handled already when completing the inclusion/exclusion criteria form, where there will be a designated button for the purpose when saving that form.